rohithateappple/UltimateDiceMechanic/README.md

 Stationary check refers to the method used to see if a die is stationary.
 We need this information to efficiently read values.
 I have strayed away from using a tick method for this because it can be quite expensive, instead, I've used a Timer by Event.
 There are currently two methods to choose from: DeltaTransform and RigidBodyAwake.

         - Delta Transform: Compares the previous transform to the current.
 (Faster but can be inaccurate).
-        - RigidBodyAwake: Checks if a rigid is asleep.
+        - RigidBodyAwake: Checks if a rigid body is asleep.
 (Slower but accurate).

 I've also implemented a "Side Check" to see if the die has landed on any of its sides.
 This is to prevent reading values in non-optimal landing positions.
 For this, a floor actor is __required__.